 Treatment for flat feet and fallen arches depends on the severity and cause of the problem.

 If this tendon becomes inflamed, overstretched, or torn, you may experience pain on the inner ankle and gradually lose the inner arch on the bottom of your foot, leading to flatfoot.

 A trial of non-operative treatment should be completed prior to any decision to have surgery.

 If these are unsuccessful, surgery can be considered.

-You may go home the day of surgery or we might suggest an overnight hospital stay.
+You may go home the day of surgery or your doctor might suggest an overnight hospital stay.
 Your leg will be placed in a splint or cast and should be kept elevated for the first two weeks.
 At that point, sutures are removed.
 A new cast or a removable boot is then placed.
 It is important that you do not put any weight on the corrected foot for six to eight weeks following the operation.
 You may begin bearing weight at eight weeks and usually progress to full weight-bearing by 10 to 12 weeks.
 After 12 weeks, you can transition to wearing a shoe.
 Inserts and ankle braces are often used.
-We might also recommend physical therapy.
+Your doctor might also recommend physical therapy.